Certora/gho-competition/README.md

 - Document each rule/invariant with a comment above that describes what the rule does in simple English.
 Any rule/invariant that isn’t documented will not be counted.

 - It is recommended to inject a bug for each rule you write.
 This will ensure the rule is doing what you think it should be doing.
-To get more info on how to save injected bugs easily and undo changes, read the `README` in `certora/tests` and run `make help` from the certora directory.

 **Do not leave failing rules or rules that are unreachable in the specs.**